 Core takeaways:

-1. YOU ARE A CHILD OF GOD
+1. YOU ARE A CHILD OF GOD.
+Claim it.

 2. God commands us to forgive because he knows forgiveness brings peace to our hearts.